rodrigopivi/Chatito/readme.md

  - `<outputPath>` Optional.
 The directory where to save the generated datasets.
 Uses the current directory as default.
 - `<trainingFileName>` Optional.
 The name of the generated training dataset file.
 Do not forget to add a .json extension at the end.
 Uses `<format>`_dataset_training.json as default file name.
 - `<testingFileName>` Optional.
 The name of the generated testing dataset file.
 Do not forget to add a .json extension at the end.
 Uses `<format>`_dataset_testing.json as default file name.

+### Notes to prevent overfitting

+Overfitting (https://en.wikipedia.org/wiki/Overfitting) is a problem that can be prevented if we use Chatito correctly.
+The idea behind this tool, is to have an intersection between data augmentation and having probabilistic description of possible sentences.
+It is not intended to generate deterministic datasets, you should avoid generating all possible combinations.

 ### Author and maintainer
 Rodrigo Pimentel